SHORE LINE INTERURBAN HISTORICAL SOCIETY

 To purchase a Dispatch publication, please go to our online store and pay by credit card.
 If you prefer to pay by check, please see the instructions at the bottom of this page.

-All shipping prices listed are for U.S. addresses.
+All shipping prices listed are only for U.S. addresses.
 Please contact us if you are interested in any Dispatch orders for delivery outside of the United States to get pricing on the international shipping cost.

 Dispatch 15, Then and Now on the Chicago Surface System